microsoft/JSTSdocs/articles/troubleshooting/ts-versions.md

 :warning: WORK IN PROGRESS :warning:

+## I want to know which version of TypeScript Visual Studio is using

+* For language service (IntelliSense) or Compile-On-Save: see output in Output Window.
+* Build: See MSBuild logs.
+Note the version of the compiler used may be different for each project in the solution.

 ## Visual Studio picks the wrong version of TypeScript for IntelliSense

 * If using the `<TypeScriptToolsVersion>` property confirm that the correct version of the SDK is installed